zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 * **keyStore**

   This parameter specifies the keystore file used to store the private key.
 When using keyring, this should be set to SAF keyring location.
 For information about required certificates, see [Zowe API ML TLS requirements](api-mediation-security.md#Zowe-API-ML-TLS-requirements).

+  If you have an issue with loading the keystore file in your environment try to provide the absolute path to the keystore file.
+The sample keystore file for local deployment is in [api-layer repository](https://github.com/zowe/api-layer/tree/master/keystore/localhost)

 * **keyStorePassword**